yanty123/yanty123.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D student in Computer Science, University of Macau, 2023-2027 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Electronic Engineering, CASIA, Chinese Academy of Science, 2020-2023
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science, Beijing University of Post and Telecommunication, 2016-2020

 Work experience
 ======